j-g-robbins/COMP30024-AI-Projects/README.md

 # COMP30024-AI-Project

-# Project B (83%)
-Monte-Carlo implementation of an AI bot to play fictional RoPaSci game, using rudimentary Machine Learning.
+Monte-Carlo implementation of an AI bot to play fictional RoPaSci game, using a Monte-Carlo Machine Learning Algorithm.

 * [Algorithm Choice](#Algorithm-Choice)
 * [Implementation](#Implementation)